 Backpacking is one of the most basic forms of camping because you only have with you what you can carry in your backpack.
 Many backpackers insist on only carrying ultralight backpacks, which is probably a wise decision if you are an inexperienced backpacker.

 Between the excessive walking in different types of environments and weather, having a manageable load on your back is paramount.
 You truly immerse yourself in nature and the whole camping experience with this option, and you might find you miss backpacking once you return to civilization.
+Outdoor adventures such as backpacking demand a tough backpack, check out these 10 popular tactical backpack brands.

 Bicycle or Motorcycle Camping